Overview

 Risk factors

 • Genetics.
 Some people are born with weaker connective tissues in the pelvic area.
-This makes them naturally more likely to develop posterior vaginal prolapse.
+This makes them more likely to develop posterior vaginal prolapse.

 Prevention

 • Treat and prevent constipation.
 Drink plenty of fluids and eat high-fiber foods, such as fruits, vegetables, beans and whole-grain cereals.
+Fiber helps prevent constipation and straining, which may reduce the risk of a rectocele.

 • Avoid heavy lifting and lift correctly.
 Use your legs instead of your waist or back to lift.

 • Control coughing.
-Get treatment for a chronic cough or bronchitis, and don't smoke.
+Get treatment for a chronic cough or bronchitis.